J-Mint/NoughtsAndCrosses/README.md

 # NoughtsAndCrossesGUI
-A 2 player game of Noughts And Crosses made in Java using Swing for the GUI
+A 2 player game of Noughts And Crosses made in Java using Swing for the GUI.
+See master branch for src code.

 ## Demo
 https://user-images.githubusercontent.com/112823669/214658024-234d0436-1229-405f-acf7-93b4c7dc48df.mp4